 - Repair any cracks (minor or major) using a fiberglass repair kit

-- Then you just need to paint the steps and allow it to sit for a day or two
+- Then you just need to paint the steps and allow them to sit for a day or two

-Putting this will help in reducing the slippery surfaces for ladder and provide extra safety.
+Putting this will help in reducing the slippery surfaces for ladders and provide extra safety.

-But remember, based on your specific requirements, each kind of pool material will require using different paint techniques.
+But remember, based on your specific requirements, each pool material will require using different paint techniques.